artnos/showcase/README.md

 If you get an error try removing "dist" from git ignore In this example dist is our directory

+Then in github.com > pages > select branch gh-pages

 ### React

 in package.json set the prefix of your build files with